CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Hitting the (icon) icon will open a new menu with more options.

-*Refresh Bed Image* will rescan the bed and show what is there.
+*Refresh Bed Image* will re-scan the bed and show what is there.

 *Set focus* will allow you to click somewhere on the bed to force the glowforge to focus on.